uBlockOrigin/uBlock-issues/README.md

 #### Filter List Issues

-Report any issues with filter lists or broken website functionality in the [uAssets issue tracker](https://github.com/uBlockOrigin/uAssets/issues).
+Report issues with filter lists or broken website functionality in the [uAssets issue tracker](https://github.com/uBlockOrigin/uAssets/issues).

-#### Filter List Requests

-New filter list requests are not permitted and will be declined and closed.

 #### uBO Lite (uBOL) Issues

-Report issues specific to the Chromium Manifest Version 3 (MV3) variant in the [uBOL issue tracker](https://github.com/uBlockOrigin/uBOL-issues/issues).
+Report issues specific to the Manifest Version 3 (MV3) variant in the [uBOL issue tracker](https://github.com/uBlockOrigin/uBOL-issues/issues).

-#### uBO Legacy Issues

-Report issues specific to the legacy variant in the [uBO Legacy issue tracker](https://github.com/gorhill/uBlock-for-firefox-legacy/issues).

 #### Performance Issues

-Speculated performance issues will be marked as invalid and closed if they do not come with actual profiling data from the [Firefox Profiler](https://profiler.firefox.com/)/[Chromium Profiler](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/) and a fully substantiated analysis supporting the claim.
+Speculated performance issues are marked as invalid and closed if they do not come with actual profiling data from the [Firefox Profiler](https://profiler.firefox.com/)/[Chromium Profiler](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/) and a fully substantiated analysis supporting the claim.

 #### WebRTC Issues

-Do not open any issues about WebRTC leaking local IP addresses.
-Supported modern browsers do not cause undue local IP address leaks through WebRTC, and uBO is not a VPN/proxy tool.
+Do not open issues about WebRTC leaking local IP addresses.
+Supported modern browsers do not cause undue local IP address leaks through WebRTC. uBO is not a VPN/proxy tool.
 If you are experiencing such an issue, report it to the browser or VPN/proxy tools software provider or, if needed, both.

+#### Filter List Requests

+New filter list requests are not permitted and will be declined and closed.

 # uBO Development Builds

-You can use the development build to help report new issues and regressions before the stable release is published.
+Use the development builds to help report issues and regressions before the next stable release.

 Once you install a development build, it will automatically update when a new version is published.